 If you believe you are entitled to continuity of care, you or your Provider may visit Blue Cross's website at www. bluecrossvt.org/members/member-forms to complete the Continuity of Care enrollment form or contact the customer service team at the number on the back of your ID card to request the necessary paperwork.

 Out-of-Area Providers

-If you need care outside of Vermont, you may save money by using Providers that are Network Providers with their local Blue Plan.
+If you need care outside of Vermont, you may save money by using Providers that are Participating Providers with their local Blue Plan.

 See the BlueCard® Program section below.
-You must get Prior Approval for most Out-of-Network care.

 BlueCard® Program